-- H.5.1.4 Given the importance and ecological sensitivity of lake trout lakes, the Ministry of Natural Resources and the Ministry of Environment, Conservation and Parks have historically worked and continued to protect lake trout lakes from adverse impacts of lakeshore development.
-Accordingly, the following applies to any lake that supports lake trout populations: - a) Development shall be permitted that will not negatively impact upon fish habitat in compliance with municipal, Provincial and Federal requirement, including the Fisheries Management Plan; - b) Development and site alteration proposed in or within 120 metres of a lake trout lake shall provide details of how the development will impact lake water quality (defined by ice-free phosphorus concentrations) and optimal lake trout habitat as defined by Ministry of Natural Resources policy; and, - c) Pre-consultation with the Municipality, the Ministry of Natural Resources and the Ministry of Environment, Conservation and Parks shall be required prior to the submittal of any development application that has the potential to negatively impact a lake trout lake.
+- H.5.1.4 Given the importance and ecological sensitivity of lake trout lakes, the Ministry of Natural Resources and the Ministry of Environment, Conservation and Parks have historically worked and continued to protect lake trout lakes from adverse impacts of lakeshore development. - a) Development shall be permitted that will not negatively impact upon fish habitat in compliance with municipal, Provincial and Federal requirement, including the Fisheries Management Plan; - b) Development and site alteration proposed in or within 120 metres of a lake trout lake shall provide details of how the development will impact lake water quality (defined by ice-free phosphorus concentrations) and optimal lake trout habitat as defined by Ministry of Natural Resources policy; and, - c) Pre-consultation with the Municipality and with the Ministry of Natural Resources shall be required prior to the submittal of any development application.